Cristian-Emil/Cristian-Emil/README.md

 - I’m interested in learn Java under Selenium , Maven and TestNG; Python under Selenium
 - I’m currently focus on learning Java and Pyuthon with Selenium
 - I’m looking to collaborate for training in Java-Selenium ( automation testing for different web page, sites, files, etc. )
-- I’m looking to collaborate for training in Java-Selenium ( automation testing for different web page, sites, files, etc. )
+- I’m looking to collaborate for training in Python-Selenium ( automation testing for different web page, sites, files, etc. )
 - How to contact - Send me a message on email cristianzidarescu@hotmail.com ; https://www.linkedin.com/in/cristian-emil-zidarescu-a463814b/